Saturn Rukh: Plot summary

 In an unspecified time in the future, a multi-national consortium sends six astronauts to Saturn to establish a helium mining factory to produce stabilized metastable helium ("meta"), a powerful rocket fuel, in the planet's upper atmosphere.
 If completed properly, each aeronaut will receive a billion dollars.
 With only enough "meta" to get them to Saturn, failure will cost them their lives.
-And all too soon the crew of astronauts crash-lands on a surface, which is actually the back of an enormous alien life-form.
-They dub the bizarre sting-ray-shaped creature that "swims" through Saturn's gaseous upper atmosphere "the Rukh".
-The creature is 4-kilometer-long and has two brains, both male and female.
+And all too soon the crew of astronauts crash-lands on a surface, which is actually the back of an enormous alien lifeform resembling a stingray in shape.
+They dub the bizarre creature that moves through Saturn's gaseous upper atmosphere "the Rukh".
+The creature is 4 kilometers long and has two brains, both male and female.
 When part of their apparatus is swallowed by one of these giant birdlike beings, the crew needs to find a way to communicate and to be able to cooperate with the Rukhs so that they may survive.